cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 demonstrate their direct impact on and relationships with product and value stream teams (see the previous two paragraphs), presenting the platform team as a strategic partner of product teams in delivering value to customers.

+## Enabling platform teams
+Another challenge for platform teams is the amount of cognitive load, when attempting to support multiple teams simultaneously.

+Ways to reduce load on the platform team include the following:

+1. Use implementations from managed service providers where reasonable
+1. Use open source frameworks and toolkits for creating docs, templates and compositions for application team use
+1. Ensure platform teams are staffed appropriately for their domain and number of customers

 ## How to measure the success of platforms